RcSepp/RcSepp.github.io/content/minc.md

 ### Details

+Minc - the Minimal Compiler - is an ultra flexible programming language, that can load other languages by importing them from code.
+The main advantages of Minc are:

+* Mix any number of compiled or interpreted programming languages within a single file with zero glue code
+* Use a single tool chain to manage entire multilingual projects
+* Easily create new languages using the Minc API and embed them within existing languages

 Minc is a programming language that only understands two commands: "import" and "export".
 More commands (including entire programming languages) are imported using the import command.

 Minc includes a powerful SDK for creating programming languages by defining statements, expressions and casts.
 It supports both compiled langauges (in combination with a compiler framework, like [LLVM](https://llvm.org/)) and interpreted languages (using minc's own runtime).